Sida spp (Ex., S. acuta, S. cordata, S. rhombifolia, S. spinosa, etc.)

 *I would use 2 cups of water for every ounce (by weight) of plant material for whatever the plant material weight before making the tincture.
 If a scale is not available, I would use about 2 cups of water for every half cup of plant material.

-**Anything less than 20% ABV (alcohol by volume) will run the risk of growing microorganisms, like bacteria.
+**Anything less than 20% ABV (alcohol by volume) will run the risk of growing microorganisms.

 Adult dosage of the tincture can range from 20 drops (.20tsp or 1mL) up to 100 drops (2tsp or 10mL), taken 3 to times per day.